By Tony Martins

 When you see signs like these it’s time to slow down and watch for wildlife.

-When viewing and attempting to photograph or video wildlife from a vehicle that is downhill from your position, the best vantage will often be from the same side of the road as the animal(s).
+When viewing and attempting to photograph or video wildlife that is downhill from your position seated in a vehicle, the best vantage will often be from the same side of the road as the animal(s).
 Likewise, when wildlife is located uphill, the opposite side of the roadway will offer a better angle and usually a better view as well.
 Positioning the vehicle with the driver’s window toward the subject animal so a window mounted scope can be used will often require a u-turn to the opposite side of the roadway.
 Sometimes executing this maneuver means the vehicle will be facing into oncoming traffic, and this should be done only where it is safe, and legal to do so.
 For example, this should never be attempted on a highway where 2 or more lanes of oncoming traffic must be crossed, or on any roadway where the roadside margin available for parking is narrow.
 Besides the inherent danger of parking close to moving traffic, this can also give the appearance of a wrong-way driver to oncoming vehicles.